-When you drive for Uber, it is a great way to make extra money while behind the wheel of your vehicle.
+When you drive for a rideshare app, it is a great way to make extra money while behind the wheel of your vehicle.
 However, the fact remains that you never know exactly who will be stepping into your vehicle during the day or night.
 While most of your trips will be fine, others may involve passengers who are sick when they step into your vehicle or become sick along the way.
 When this happens, liability will suddenly become a serious issue for you.
 While you may want to help the person any way you can, making the wrong move could put you in legal peril.
 However, with the recent passage of the AB5 regulation in California, additional laws may be in place during these unusual instances.
-If you are an Uber driver and find yourself facing complex liability issues due to a sick passenger, contact a personal injury attorney Newport Beach residents trust from West Coast Trial Lawyers.
+If you are an Uber driver and find yourself facing complex liability issues due to a sick passenger, contact a personal injury attorney Newport Beach residents trust from Accident Lawyer’s Firm.

 You are Not an Ambulance Service

 While it may sound crazy to you, many people have started calling Uber instead of an ambulance when they have a medical emergency.
 Since a typical ambulance ride will result in a bill of at least $300, many people use Uber because it is cheaper.
 However, it is vital you remember Uber is not an ambulance service, and you are thus not obligated to provide service to or help the person in any way in these situations.
-If you are experiencing legal issues due to such a situation, speak with ridesharing accident attorneys Newport Beach clients rely on at West Coast Trial Lawyers.
+If you are experiencing legal issues due to such a situation, speak with a rideshare lawyer.

 AB5 and Liability

 With the passage of AB5 in California, Uber drivers have much more liability protection than before.
 Under the provisions of AB5, an Uber driver is not liable when refusing service to a customer.
 However, once you choose to accept them as a passenger, you are considered to be a proprietor conducting business, and thus have a legal obligation to care for them.
 In legal terms, you have accepted a duty of care for the passenger.
-If questions arise about whether or not you met the duty of care for an Uber passenger, meet with Uber accident lawyers Newport Beach trusts to resolve such matters.
+Our attorneys are well-versed in this new regulation, and you can contact them for further information on your rights if you are an app-based driver.

 No Longer an Independent Contractor